oxipay/posdocs/docs/api/process_sales_adjustment.md

 ##.05 | Failed | FPSA04
 ##.06 | Failed | FPSA05
 ##.10 | Error | EVAL01
-##.11 | Error | ESIG01
 any other value | Error | EISE01

 <span style="color:grey;"><b>#</b> signifies a numeric digit</span>

 **Testing Assumptions**

-* All required fields must be populated and all fields will still be validated.
-Missing required fields or invalid data will result in an validation error
-* To generate the signature, use a device-signing-key of "1234567890"
+* To generate the signature, use a device-signing-key of "1234567890".
+A invalid signature will cause an ESIG01 Error.